-Denise Block, the only daughter of Parisian Jews, Jacques and Suzanne Block who had taken an active part in the early Resistance movement.
+Denise Bloch, the only daughter of Parisian Jews, Jacques and Suzanne Block who had taken an active part in the early Resistance movement.
 Through her parents activities she had already gained extensive experience working with various Resistance circuits before making her way to England where she was subsequently trained as an SOE agent.
 During her training she showed a natural talent for receiving and sending Morse code and became one of F Sections wireless operators.

 As the Germans were using large numbers of wireless detection vans with skilled technicians the life of an SOE wireless operator was estimated to be six weeks.
 Although trained to keep their transmissions as brief as possible in order to make detection more difficult, many went over the recommended time limit to ensure London received vital information.
 However, a high proportion of operators who maintain strict wireless security were also detected.

 The little information we have on Denise Bloch was obtained by Vera Atkins during her extensive investigation into missing agents.

 On the night of 2/3 March she was flown by Lysander from a secret airbase, RAF Tempsford in Bedfordshire which was the home of 138 and 161 Special Duties Squadron.
 She had been assigned to ‘CLERGYMAN’ where she would organise resistance across the city of Nantes.